Clicky

 How To Find The Hours

-Figuring out the jet ski hours is super easy.
-In the 90s, many never had an hour meter on them, but those are all 2-strokes, and I don’t recommend buying anything that old.
+Figuring out the jet ski operating hours is super easy.
+In the 90s, many never had an hours meter on them, but those are all 2-strokes, and I don’t recommend buying anything that old.

-Your modern 4-Strokes will have hours either displayed on the gauge as soon as you put the key on or revealed when you press the mode button.
-The button is usually located next to the gauge, or on the handlebars or right below the handlebars next to the glove box.
+Your modern 4-Strokes will have hours either displayed on the gauge as soon as you put the key on or revealed when you press the mode button on the jet ski.
+The button is usually located next to the jet skis gauge, or on the handlebars or right below the handlebars next to the glove box.

 Tip: The hours on the gauge can lie… well, the owner can.
-Some bad people will buy a new gauge to "reset" the hours to make their watercraft seem newer than it is.
+Some bad people will buy a new gauge to "reset" the hours to make their jet skis seem newer than it is.
 So if the hours seem too good to be true, then they just might be.
-The good news is that the hours for your jet ski are not only stored in the gauge, but in other places of the PWC.
+The good news is that the hours for your jet ski are not only stored in the gauge, but in other places of the jet skis.
 To get the accurate hours of the watercraft, you'll need to take it to a dealership and have them read the jet ski's computer.

 How Hours Are Counted: